ComputhinkSG/Python_CT08_Student_Template_2026/Lesson Exercises/CT08_15/lesson15_guide.md

 *How can you track the pet’s progress or failure?*

-## Tamagotchi Task 5: Interactive Menu and Game Loop
+## Task 5: Interactive Menu and Game Loop
 ### Build the Interactive Menu and Game Loop
 - The game loop will prompt the user for actions:
   - 1 for Feed.